Financial Assistance

 Visit this website for useful advice and money saving tips.
 It includes a Student Loan Calculator and Student Loans Myth Busting Guide.
 The guides are provided by MoneySavingExpert.com and Universities UK and are important reading for anyone considering going to university.
 Parents and carers have found it helpful to read the Which?
 Student Finance Guide.

 Remember to explore scholarships, grants and bursaries to help you cover costs while you are studying.
-The Scholarship Hub and Grant Fairy have searchable databases of over 2,000 scholarships in the UK.
+A good place to start is The Scholarship Hub.

 16-19 Bursary Fund